 - The purpose of defibrillators and when one might be needed

-FAA have developed the FAA Level 2 Award in Student First Aid (RQF) to meet this requirement.
-The qualification is available to learners from the age of 11 covering CPR and the safe use of an AED, choking and common injuries such as head injuries, bleeding control, broken bones and sprains/strains.
+First Aid Awards (FAA) have developed the FAA Award in Student First Aid with the qualification being available to young people from the age of 11.
+The qualification covers CPR and the safe use of an AED (Automated External Defibrillator), choking and common injuries such as head injuries, bleeding control, broken bones and sprains/strains.

 Detailed information can be found in the Qualification Specification including the qualification structure and codes, entry requirements, qualification delivery, certification and requalification, Learning Outcomes and Assessment Criteria and assessment information.